 80% of workers' wages will be covered, up to £2,500 per month, theoretically saving thousands of jobs in vulnerable businesses.
 Payments will be backdated to the 1st of March, meaning it could actually see people who've already been laid off given a lifeline (and their old jobs back).
 The cash will start flowing within a few weeks.
 Here's how it works:

 - Instead of laying its employees off, a business will designate them as “furloughed workers”.
 Obviously, this is a change in employment status so it might mean some extra paperwork and contract negotiation.
 Employers need to write to affected employees to confirm that they’ve been “furloughed”.

 - Since this is a reimbursement scheme, the business continues to pay its employees as normal.
 The money is then claimed back through the system.
-The exact mechanism for this is still in the works, but it's being treated as a priority.

 - You can use the scheme for full-time and part-time employees, along with people on agency, flexible or zero-hour contracts.
 In all cases, employees are only eligible if they aren’t taking on any work for you because of the pandemic.
 Employees on reduced hours or pay won’t count.
 Furloughed employees can still take on volunteer work or training, as long as they’re not generating income or providing services for on behalf of their employer.

 - You can claim for employees who were on your payroll as of the 19th of March 2020.
 In addition, anyone who was employed as of the 28th of February 2020 - but was made redundant or stopped working for you prior to the 19th March - can also qualify for the scheme if you re-employ and furlough them.